-Currently, the rules deviate in many points from the FIFA laws, but it is intended to decrease these deviations in the future, in order to work towards the long-term goal of playing with humanoid robots against human soccer teams.
+The rules are oriented towards the FIFA Laws of the Game.
+However, they still deviate in many points from the FIFA laws, but it is intended to decrease these deviations in the future, in order to work towards the long-term goal of playing with humanoid robots against human soccer teams.

-Among the research challenges that are specific to the Humanoid League is maintaining the dynamic stability of the robots while they are walking, running, kicking, and performing other tasks.
+Among the research challenges that are specific to the Humanoid League is maintaining the dynamic stability of the bipedal robots while they are walking, running, kicking, and performing other tasks.
 Another example is the coordination of perception (with a human-like limited field of view) and locomotion.
 The humanoid soccer robots must also be robust enough to deal with challenges from other players.